ccoloradoc/ecommerce-crawler/Nord.md

 # NordVPN Installation

+These are the instruction you have to follow to create a digital ocean droplet with open vpn that allow you to connect to nordvpn and keep ssh access to your personal IP address.

 ## OpenVPN Installation

 Current guide is based on this [post](https://support.nordvpn.com/Connectivity/Linux/1047409422/How-can-I-connect-to-NordVPN-using-Linux-Terminal.htm).
 And some other resources that complement Installation in digital ocean droplet.